AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 **TL;DR version:**

-- [ ] upload any restricted data (and only the restricted data) to a separate deposit
+- [ ] Choose where to upload any restricted data (but not HERE)
-- [ ] call the deposit "Supplementary data for: (TITLE OF PAPER)"
+- [ ] If you are able to provide the data to the Data Editor, select the appropriate checkbox on the [DCAF](https://www.aeaweb.org/journals/forms/data-code-availability) but **DO NOT** upload the data here (even temporarily).
+You will be sent a secure upload form.
+- [ ] Be sure to answer the [Submission questions](#submission-questions) with respect to the data that you **have** deposited, not data withheld or deposited elsewhere
 - [ ] proceed as usual as outlined below
-- [ ] when [submitting to the Data Editor](#submitting-to-the-data-editor), answer `Yes` to the questions "Can individuals be identified?" and "Are the data sensitive?", and ensure that the "Distribution Method" is noted as "Restricted Access".
-- [ ] Make a note of the temporary secondary deposit number in the [DCAF](https://www.aeaweb.org/journals/forms/data-code-availability).
-  - The DOI for this supplementary deposit might change; it is not determined the same way [as usual](#citing-your-deposit).

 #### Tips